schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 # Implementation guidelines

-The following guidelines have been developed via [@IPv4cleanup] project.
+The following guidelines have been developed via [@IPv4CLEANUP] project.

-## Allow configuration via ifconfig ioctl
+## Allow configuration

-In Linux... patches were accepted into Linux 4.20 and backported into openwrt to allow for the assignment of 240/4 addresses via the otherwise obsolete ifconfig ioctl.
-(Support for assignment and static routing via netlink-enabled interfaces has otherwise been universally enabled since 2012)
+In Linux -  patches were accepted into Linux 4.20 and backported into OpenWrt to allow for the assignment of 240/4 addresses via the otherwise obsolete ifconfig ioctl.
+Support for assignment and static routing via netlink-enabled interfaces had otherwise been universally enabled since 2010.

 In freeBSD - an incorrect ICMP check existed.

+All the open source ARP, DHCP, and DNS implementations do no explicit checking for 240/4 and thus "just work".
+No open source application we have scanned has any limitations regarding usage of these addresses.

-## Repair IN_MULTICAST check
+## Repair IN\_MULTICAST and limit IN\_EXPERIMENTAL macros

-One stack conflated an IN_MULTICAST check with the 240/4 address space. e.g.
+One stack conflated an IN\_MULTICAST check with the 240/4 address space. e.g.

 ```